 The Astronomy Diploma Course begins by easing you in with an introduction to the subject itself and a brief look at its history.
 It outlines the various fields and branches of astronomy and discusses being an amateur astronomer – the equipment to use (and what you can see with the naked eye), what to look at and the free resources that will help you get started.

 To navigate the sky, you need to understand how it is measured.
-The course explains the systems used to measure, locate, and calculate distances between celestial objects and how to use a star map.
+This online astronomy course explains the systems used to measure, locate, and calculate distances between celestial objects and how to use a star map.

 Where did it all come from?
 The Astronomy Diploma Course provides a brief discussion on cosmology and the origin of our universe.
 It considers the Big Bang and Steady State theories, what occurred before the universe existed, how our Solar System came into being, and theories on how the universe may end.